Playground Safety Inspector Course

 AHCPGD505 Conduct comprehensive inspection of park facilities

-Analyse information using a systematic approach and exercise professional judgement to determine an outcome?, which includes demonstration of a high level of technical knowledge and skills to analyse, design and communicate appropriate solutions to rectify non conformances according to workplace procedures, using, Australian Standards, legislative and work health and safety requirements, as well as manufacturers standards
+Analyse information using a systematic approach and exercise professional judgement to determine an outcome?, which includes demonstration of a high level of technical knowledge and skills to analyse, design and communicate appropriate solutions to rectify non conformances according to workplace procedures, using, Australian Standards, legislative and work health and safety requirements, as well as manufacturers standards.
+This is a one day course.

 About the course